ahmadbarakt/Flask-API-SQL/README.md

   - Activate environment. **(For Windows)** venv\scripts\activate ,**(For Mac OS)** source venv/bin/activate
 - Install Flask : **pip install Flask** | **pip install Flask

+# FLask Status Codes:
+Flask API includes a set of named constants that you can use to make more code more obvious and readable.
+The codes can be find in the following [website](https://www.flaskapi.org/api-guide/status-codes/)